GTI Club+: Rally Côte d'Azur: Downloadable content

 The Fiat 500 Abarth was available through DLC.

 The first set of DLC entitled 'Car Pack 1' was released on 4 June 2009, adding four cars taken from GTI Club Supermini Festa!.
 These were the Fiat 500 Abarth, BMW Mini Cooper S (MkII), Peugeot 207 GTi (with a Supermini Festa! sticker) and Volkswagen Polo GTI (Mk5) with their respective Police and Taxi versions as in the arcade game.
 This DLC pack also included ten PSN Trophies.

 Further additional cars were to be available as hinted by the empty car slots found in the in-game Garage.
 By the time the game was discontinued however, these cars remain unreleased.
 The cars in question appeared to be the remaining three from Supermini Festa!, i.e. Volkswagen Golf GTI 16v (Mk2), Fiat 500 Abarth 695SS and Nissan Micra (K12C).

 Reception

-The game received above-average reviews according to the review aggregation website Metacritic.
+The game received "mixed or average reviews" according to the review aggregation website Metacritic.